For more information on available artworks by Bernard Buffet,

 The dazzling recognition of the young painter Bernard Buffet

 From 1950 to 1958, the artist painter Bernard Buffet was in an intimate relationship with Pierre Bergé.
-At that time, and thanks to his friend Jean Giono, he had a cabin in Manosque, and then moved to Nanse in the same region, where he lived in an old barn and painted three large paintings the Horrors of War (1954).
+At that time, and thanks to his friend Jean Giono, he had a cabin in Manosque, and then moved to Nanse in the same region, where he lived in an old barn and painted three large paintings Horreur de la guerre (Horror of War) (1954).

-During the 1950s, Bernard Buffet created several drypoint illustrations: the Les chants de Maldoror by the Comte de Lautréamont (1952), Recherche de la Pureté by Jean Giono (1953) and on this occasion, Louis Aragon published the Lettres Françaises an article “Le paysage a 4 siècles et Bernard Buffet 24 ans [Landscape is 4 centuries old, Bernard Buffet, 24 years old]”.
+During the 1950s, Bernard Buffet created several drypoint illustrations: the Les chants de Maldoror by the Comte de Lautréamont (1952), Recherche de la Pureté by Jean Giono (1953) and on this occasion, Louis Aragon published Lettres Françaises an article “Le paysage a 4 siècles et Bernard Buffet 24 ans” (Landscape is 4 centuries old, Bernard Buffet, 24 years old)”.
 Buffet also provided drypoint illustrations for Jean Cocteau’s La Voix Humaine (1957).

 Bernard Buffet exhibited at the Venice Biennale in 1952 and again in 1956, when a room was devoted to him at the French pavilion.